2026 Smokies Cabin Revenue by Size: Which Bedroom Count Wins

 Sevier County vacation rental data for 2026 shows median annual revenue of $85,293 across all property sizes, representing 25.1% year-over-year growth.
 However, this aggregate number masks significant variation by bedroom count that directly impacts investment strategy and management decisions.

 The 68 active Airbnb listings tracked by AirROI demonstrate clear performance tiers.
 Properties in the top 10% generate $19,288+ monthly revenue, while median performers earn $6,622 per month.
-The gap between peak and average performers has widened in 2026, suggesting that professional STR management and strategic positioning matter more than raw market growth.
+The gap between peak and average performers has widened in 2026, suggesting that professional Airbnb Cohosting Str Management and strategic positioning matter more than raw market growth.

 At Maverick STR, we've observed similar patterns managing properties across multiple markets.
-The most successful owners recognize that cabin size alone doesn't determine revenue potential, making strategic revenue management techniques and strategic amenity placement essential for creating the performance differential that separates top earners from median properties.
+The most successful owners recognize that cabin size alone doesn't determine revenue potential, making strategic Str Revenue Management and strategic amenity placement essential for creating the performance differential that separates top earners from median properties.

 How Do 1-2 Bedroom Cabins Perform in the 2026 Smokies Market?